 Below are guidelines for submitting requests for interpretations related to approved zoning applications (rezonings, special exceptions, special permits and variances)

-The Zoning Ordinance requires all site plans, subdivision plans, building permits, and occupancy permits to be in substantial conformance with the governing zoning application as approved by the Board of Supervisors, the Planning Commission, or the Board of Zoning Appeals, respectively.
+The Zoning Ordinance requires all site plans, subdivision plans, building permits, and occupancy permits to be in substantial conformance with the governing zoning application as approved by the Board of Supervisors, the Planning Commission, or the Board of Zoning Appeals.

-"Substantial conformance" with an approved zoning application is a determination made by the Zoning Administrator, upon consideration of the record.
+"Substantial conformance" with an approved zoning application is a determination made by the Zoning Administrator, or their designee, upon consideration of the record.
 However, substantial conformance does leave a reasonable margin for small changes, or "minor modifications."
 As applications move through the development process after zoning approval, and plans advance in their design, questions may arise as to whether the proposal remains in substantial conformance.
 There are a variety of ways substantial conformance can be determined or modifications may be made if a request is not in substantial conformance:

 - Special Permits: Article 8, Section 8-004